 The Maryland Higher Education Commission (MHEC) Office of Student Financial Assistance (OSFA) offers a variety of scholarships and need-based grants to eligible Maryland residents.
-They process the applications and select the recipients for all of their awards.
-Then they send us recipient lists and ask us to help disburse those awards after verifying that students meet all of their eligibility requirements.
-Many, but not all of these programs require students to submit a FAFSA by March 1 every year.
+They process the applications and select the recipients for all their aid programs.
+Then they send us their recipient lists and ask us to verify that students meet all their eligibility requirements before we disburse those awards.
+Many, but not all these programs require applicants to submit a FAFSA by March 1 every year.
 Many of their programs also require additional MHEC applications, and many of those applications steps must be completed in their MDCAPS system.

-Below, we've listed the MHEC Aid programs for TU students.
-To review all MHEC Aid programs, (including programs that are not available at TU), see MHEC's full list.
+Below, we've listed all the MHEC Aid programs for TU students, or review MHEC's full list.

-We start sending aid offers to next fall's admitted students in February/March, and freshman admits must choose which colleges they will attend by the national May 1 decision deadline.
-Unfortunately, MHEC usually doesn't start sending their need-based grant offers to students until the last few days of April.
+We start sending aid offer notifications to admitted fall students in February/March, and freshman admits must choose which colleges they will attend by the national May 1 decision deadline.
+Unfortunately, MHEC usually doesn't release their need-based grant offers until mid/late April.

-For Maryland residents who submitted their FAFSA by March 1 and have FAFSA Expected Family Contributions (EFC) of $0, we add messages to their TU award notification about expected MHEC grants.
-Most of these students will at least qualify for a $2,800 to $3,000 need-based MHEC Educational Assistance (EA) Grant.
+For Maryland residents who submitted their FAFSA by March 1 and have FAFSA Expected Family Contributions (EFC) of $0, we add messages to their TU Award Notifications about estimated MHEC grants.
+Most of these students will at least qualify for a $2,900 to $3,000 need-based MHEC Educational Assistance (EA) Grant.
 Instead, some students with lower incomes may qualify for larger MHEC Guaranteed Access (GA) Grants.

-If you receive a MHEC grant, those grants could cause reductions to your other aid.
-Please carefully review our Award Changes and Reductions rules to estimate your aid changes.
-For most EA Grant recipients, we only reduce loan eligiblity, but for some EA recipients we must reduce TU grants or scholarships.
-GA grants amounts vary based on your housing status (on-campus, off-campus not with parents, or living with parents.
-If you receive a GA Grant, we will cancel TU's SEOG and "Institutional Grants" unless you will live "off-campus not with parents."
+If MHEC offers you a larger grant than the estimated MHEC grant we listed on your award notification, those larger grants could cause reductions to your other aid offers.
+Please read our Award Changes and Reductions rules to learn how your aid might change.
+If MHEC offers you their Guaranteed Access grant, those award amounts are much larger and vary based on your housing status (on-campus, off-campus-not-with-parents, or living-with-parents.
+If MHEC offers you a Guaranteed Access Grant, we will cancel TU's SEOG and "Institutional Grants" unless you will live "off-campus not with parents."

 MHEC Unique Populations

-The following MHEC programs are not available to current TU students.
+The following MHEC programs are not available at TU.